-Finland may have the most metal bands per capital in the world, but this far from the end of the musical output of this northern land.
-The tech-minded spirit residing here means that many fresh sounds are being made and shared with the global audience in fresh ways.
+Finland may have the most metal bands per capita in the world, but this is far from it for the musical output of this northern land.
+The tech-minded spirit residing here means that many fresh sounds are being made and shared with the global audience in groundbreaking ways.

-“Mastering tools can be laborious to learn,” CEO and co-founder Anssi Uimonen said earlier this year.
-“We wanted to solve the problem on behalf of the masses we care about, which is amateur musicians.”
+“Mastering tools can be laborious to learn,” said CEO and co-founder Anssi Uimonen.
+“We wanted to solve the problem on behalf of the mass we care about, which is amateur musicians.”

-“We have an international team, with many native language speakers,” CEO Kari Halttunen pointed out back in March.
-“That’s the reason why we have quickly acquired our clients from so many different countries.”
+“We have an international team, with many native-language speakers,” pointed out CEO Kari Halttunen.
+“That’s the reason why we have quickly acquired clients from so many different countries.”

 Mobile gamers have been turning down the volume of their game play soundtracks for some time, preferring instead to tap their toes to their favourite tunes whilst flicking their thumbs.
-Zemeho’s music streaming plug-in service Valinta helps facilitate their aural environment of choice.
-Users simply click on the embedded V icon whilst playing and swiftly choose from a range of genre specific playlists.
+Zemeho’s music streaming plug-in service, Valinta, helps to facilitate their aural environment of choice.

 Valinta provides users with integrated access to music streaming in their games.
 Gamers can simply click on the embedded V icon whilst playing and swiftly choose from a range of genre-specific playlists.